COVID 19 : Staying safe while worshipping together

 For further information please refer to Church of England Guidance:

-All commonly used surfaces will have been cleaned before the service and these surfaces will also be cleaned after the service.
+All commonly used surfaces will have been cleaned before the service and if we needed to have an additional service, these surfaces will also be cleaned between the services.
 Toilets will be made available on request.
-Please close the seat when flushing the toilet and wipe all surfaces down with the anti-bacterial wipes provided, before washing your hands.
+Please close the seat when flushing the toilet and wipe all surfaces down with the anti-bacterial wipes provided and placing them in the waste bine, before washing your hands.

 Following any visit to The Annunciation, in the event that you start to experience symptoms of COVID19 please let us know as soon as possible by contacting Revd Trevor Goddard on the above number* so we can confidentially track and trace everyone who was there on that date.